 Core course descriptions

-Note: The course names and credit hours listed below represent the curriculum breakdown for the on-campus format.
+Note: The course names listed below represent the curriculum breakdown for the on-campus format.
 Online students take the same curriculum, but do so with a modified structure and organization.
 Review the academic calendars for each format for added clarification on the courses available.

 Financial Reporting B examines the theoretical foundations of financial reporting, the environmental factors that affect accounting standard-setting and decision-making, and the mechanics of accounting for events and transactions that have an economic effect on the firm.
 Course participants will gain an understanding of the preparation of financial statements, as well as the skills necessary to interpret financial accounting information.